SemDiff4BinaryDetection/SemDiff4BinaryDetection/README.md

 ##### Experiment 2.2: Similarity Quantification in Cross-Compiler.
 ![plot](/figs/clang.jpg)
 ![plot](/figs/clang_extra.jpg)

+In this experiment, we compile the same dataset with the different compilers with same optimizaiton levels.
+The results in Table 6 show that SemDiff achieves the best detection performance on average.
+For the cases where SemDiff performs less well, Asm2vec achieves the best precision@1 score even though SemDiff has close results.
+On average, SemDiff outperforms all other tools in the 5 pairs of CLANG and GCC optimization levels.

 For binaries compiled from the same source code using different optimization levels in Section 5.2.1 or different compilers in Sec-